chickenandpork/chickenandbazel/README.md

 2. "bazel" and "ibazel" are now on your PATH (if /usr/local/bin is on your PATH)
 3. be aware that "ibazel" is not graceful if there's no WORKSPACE file in your work dir

+## Rebuilding

+If you want to rebuild this in your environment (or -- better -- extend it to multi-arch the binaries for ultimate versatility), then you likely already know how to build it:

+1. bazel build //...:all
+2. There is no second step

 ## Software License